StrikingLoo/strikingloo.github.io/wiki-articles/rambling.md

 So 文句, 文字, 文明 all start with the same kanji, but it's read different every time.
 Namely, もんく、もじ、ぶんめい　 respectively.
 Seriously, nipponjin?
 That's today's rant.

+---

+The word "bear" actually means "the brown one".
+The actual word for a bear is lost to history; nobody would say it because they truly believed that saying the real name would summon an actual bear.
+So all we have left is the non-magical euphemism.

+The same happens in Russian where they use medxxx which means "Those who love honey -med-".

+Bears were the first Lord Voldemort.